voxpupuli/puppet-ca_cert/README.md

 Supported Platforms
 -------------------

-This module has been tested on Ubuntu 14.04, Ubuntu 12.04, and on CentOS 6.
+This module has been tested on Ubuntu 14.04, Ubuntu 12.04, CentOS 6, SLES 11, and SLES 12.